2025ad05047-hub/breast-cancer-classification/README.md

 4. Gaussian Naive Bayes
 5. Random Forest Classifier

-Random Forest was used as the ensemble learning model.
+Random Forest was used as the Ensemble Learning model.

 ---

 ## 4. Evaluation Metrics

-Each model was evaluated using the following metrics:
+To compare the performance of all models, I used the following evaluation metrics:

 - Accuracy
 - AUC Score